A Goldador is what you get when you crossbreed two of the most popular breeds of dogs in the United States, the Golden, and Labrador Retrievers.

 Keep reading to find out!

-Overview of Golden Retrievers Labs
+Overview of Golden and Labrador Retrievers

 They’re also considered as some of the healthiest mixed breeds in the US, showing a predisposition to the same negligible diseases as a Labrador.
 Provided their health is taken care of, these dogs will stay by your side for a long time.